 When you’re caught up with campaigns, content creation and the myriad of other things that take up a marketer’s time, it can be easy to let reporting fall by the wayside.
 It’s crucial, however, that you continue to generate reports on a regular basis, so that you can keep kicking your marketing goals.

 This means making sure a formal reporting process is just part and parcel of your everyday workflow.
 We recommend generating reports at least monthly for your higher ups, and at least weekly for yourself and your team (though there are certain metrics you probably want to monitor daily).

-These marketing reporting best practices help to make marketing accountable, and really prove that they are creating value for the company and that they deserve their seat at the table – and once you can prove that, who knows, you may even find your marketing budget gets a bump!
+These marketing reporting best practices help to keep marketing accountable, and really prove that you’re creating value for the company and you deserve your seat at the table – and once you can prove that, who knows, you may even find your marketing budget gets a bump!

 Finally, regular reporting makes annual marketing reporting a snap.
-And you know what would make it even easier?
-Our awesome Annual marketing reporting template and guide, which shows you exactly what you need to include, and gives detailed examples that save you time and stress when the time comes.
+And you know what makes it even easier?
+Our awesome Annual marketing reporting template and guide, which shows you exactly what you need to include, and gives detailed examples that save you time and stress when the reporting period comes.

 What are you waiting for?
 Download it now!

 Originally published on 15 February 2018.
 Last updated on 2 July 2020.